acpascal/wildonthefarm/content/pages/index.md

       altText: Fun feature preview
       type: ImageBlock
     text: >
-      WILD ON THE FARM: A masterpiece of synergy with nature, located just 15 minutes from Boquete at 5905 feet elevation and nestled into the Amistad National Park.
+      A masterpiece of synergy with nature, located just 15 minutes from Boquete at 5905 feet elevation and nestled into the Amistad National Park.

-      <div style="text-align: left">Step into the authentic heart of the Cloud
-      Forest – an enchanted sanctuary where silence speaks volumes, the crisp altitude air invigorates , and clouds dance with the wind without disturbing your profound serenity.</div>
+      Step into the authentic heart of the Cloud Forest – an enchanted sanctuary where silence speaks volumes, the crisp altitude air invigorates , and clouds dance with the wind without disturbing your profound serenity.

       As Panama's first organic farm and only macadamia plantation, rooted in